Shinon2023/commit-generate/Readme.md

-# Git Commit Message Generator with Ollama
+# Git Commit Message Generator with Ollama Or OpenAi

 ## Github